Content optimization is the key to unlocking search traffic for growing websites… In this article and video, you’ll find out how.

 Remember, anyone can write on the web but not everyone can write right on the web.
 That’s the reason why not everyone is a content marketing expert.
 In order for you to claim that spot, the first step is to learn the art of creating correct content.

-Keywords are the core of optimizing content on the web.
+Keywords are the core of content optimization on the web.
 To make keywords work for your content, you need to understand how they actually work in optimizing your web copy.

 - Avoid stuffing at all costs